baurigae/polar-day/README.md

 - Nautilus specific changes, to buttons, linked buttons, insensitive sidebar style; Unity window decorations changes
 - gtk2 apps now draw from a simple gtkrc; the theme is still WIP mostly because I really want to make that perfect :)

-The theme uses a light panel by default.
-To use a dark panel, go to the gtk-3.0 directory, and uncomment this line in the  gtk.css file
+The theme uses a dark panel by default.
+To use a light panel, go to the gtk-3.0 directory, and uncomment this line in the  gtk.css file
-`@import url("unity-dark.css")`
+`@import url("unity-light.css")`
 commenting out at the same time this one
 `@import url("unity.css")`